virtualmarvin/web/README.md

 3. Choose "Open an existing project" from the IDE
 4. Select the `Lifebuddy.side` test suite from `src\Marvin.Tests\SeleniumIDE`
 5. Run the tests, and you should see all green 😇

+## Validators

+Validators are able to check for Null arguments and throw an ArgumentNullException, this should be neater than having if statements throughout the code.
+The Validators can be strung together to check for many exceptions cleaning up the code.

+`Validation.Begin().ArgumentNullCheck(object1, name1).ArgumentNullCheck(object2, name2).Check()

+This is based on the following blog https://blog.getpaint.net/2008/12/06/a-fluent-approach-to-c-parameter-validation/